hasibshaif/Carb-Tracker/README.md

 ## Notes

-This project is an advanced version of the Headstarter AI 2024 Fellowship Week 2 project.
+This project is was as part of the Headstarter AI 2024 Fellowship Week 2 project.